grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/05 k6 Extensions.md

 ### Writing a new Output extension

-Output extensions are similarly written, but have a different API and performance considerations.
+Output extensions are written similarly to JavaScript extensions, but have a different API and performance considerations.

 The core of an Output extension is a struct that implements the [`output.Output` interface](https://pkg.go.dev/go.k6.io/k6/output#Output).
 For example: